-Cable and Wireless (Cayman Islands) Limited, trading as LIME ("LIME") is submitting the attached responses to the Authority's and Digicel's interrogatories on the abovenoted subject.
+Cable and Wireless (Cayman Islands) Limited, trading as LIME ("LIME") is submitting the attached supplemental responses to the Authority's interrogatories on the abovenoted subject.

 Some of the company's responses to the Authority's interrogatories are being submitted in confidence, and redacted versions of the responses will be provided for the public record.
-Also attached are confidential revised versions of the fixed module, and relevant attachments.
-Redacted versions of the revised module will be provided for the public record.